HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 | grep -E $'[\t| ](A|CNAME|MX)[\t| ]' > ~/example.com.zone.transfer
 ```

-Add all t^he record types in your zone that need to be transferred. ^Here you can cleanup
+Add all the record types in your zone that need to be transferred.
+Here you can cleanup
 the entries in the created file and remove everything that is not needed anymore.

 Add "update add " in front of every line.
-In vim thsi can be done with:
+In vim this can be done with:

 ```bash
 :%s/^/update add /
 ```

-Add the following two lines as th first two lines of the file
+Add the following two lines as the first two lines of the file

 ```bash
 server ns1.example.com